ahmasoum/video_streaming/README.md

-## Real time audio and Video Streaming with Kafka and Python
+## Real time audio and Video Streaming with Kafka and websocket